Dear Prospective Family,

-At St. John the Evangelist School, the early childhood program includes Pre-Kindergarten three year old and four year old program and Kindergarten.
+At St. John the Evangelist School, the early childhood program includes Pre-Kindergarten three-year-old and four-year-old program and Kindergarten.
+Our Pre-Kindergarten program consists of half-day (8:00 am-11:15 am) or full day for three-year-olds and full day for four-year-olds (8:00 am-2:15 pm).
 Teachers minister to the whole child both spiritually and intellectually.
-Students are exposed to a variety of activities that stimulate interest and development in social, emotional, physical, technological and acacdemic growth.
-Our programs are guided by the Early Childhood Educattional Standards as prescribed by the Office of Catholic Schools.
+Students are exposed to a variety of activities that stimulate interest and development in social, emotional, physical, technological and academic growth.
+Our programs are guided by the Early Childhood Educational Standards as prescribed by the Office of Catholic Schools.

 Elementary Grades 1-3

 The curriculum on grades 1-3 is all inclusive.
 Basic skills in Language Arts, Mathematics, Science/Health and Social Studies are introduced.
-A strong emphasis is placed on Religious formation.
-In addition to the basic curriculum, students also participate in Music, Art and Physical Education classes.
-Students are provided with opportunities to use the library and technology.
+In addition to the basic curriculum, students also participate in Music, Art, and Physical Education classes.

 In order to function well in today's society, it is necessary to develop communication skills which are effective as well as correct.
 It is also necessary to know when to use such skills.
 Language that is clear, dynamic, imaginative and creative facilitates communication and allows the student to participate more fully in society.

-The Foreign Language program at Saint John the Evangelist School consists of Spanish offered to students in grades 6-8.
+The World Language program at Saint John the Evangelist School consists of Spanish offered to students in grades 1-8.
 Emphasis is placed on the development of the four essential skills of language: Reading, Writing, Speaking and Listening.
-Upon completion of the eighth grade Spanish, students will have completed the equivalent of a Spanish 1 high school course.

-Saint John the Evangelist School offers Algebra to eighth grade students.
-The goal of the Kindergaten to Grade 8 Mathematics curriculum is to give all students the opportunity to appreciate the full power and beauty of Mathematics and to acquire the mathematical knowledge and intellectual tools necessary for its use in their lives.
+Saint John the Evangelist School offers an accelerated math track in Grades 7- 8.
+Students who perform well in math in Grade 6 may be invited to study Pre-Algebra in Grade 7 and then continue on to study Algebra in Grade 8.
+Fellow students in Grade 7 and 8 follow a track of grade level math in Grade 7 and Pre-Algebra in Grade 8.
+The goal of the Kindergarten to Grade 8 Mathematics curriculum is to give all students the opportunity to appreciate the full power and value of Mathematics and to acquire the mathematical knowledge and intellectual tools necessary for its use in their lives.
 The Mathematics curriculum is guided by the findings of the NCTM (National Council of Teachers of Mathematics).

 The purpose of the Religion Curriculum is to prepare students to proclaim the Good News and to translate this proclamation into action.
 The curriculum encourages social reform through the guidance of Christian values.